godotengine/godot-docs/classes/class_json.rst

 Description
 -----------

 Helper class for parsing JSON data.
-For usage example, see :ref:`JSONParseResult<class_jsonparseresult>`.
+For usage example and other important hints, see :ref:`JSONParseResult<class_jsonparseresult>`.

 Member Function Description
 ---------------------------